pypa/packaging.python.org/source/specifications/simple-repository-api.rst

    matches a version specifier that "pins" to an exact version using either ``==`` (without any modifiers that make it a range, such as ``.*``) or ``===``.
-Matching this version specifier should otherwise be done as per :pep:`440` for things like local versions, zero padding, etc.
+Matching this version specifier should otherwise be done as per :ref:`the version specifiers specification
+   <version-specifiers>` for things like local versions, zero padding,
+   etc.
 2. Yanked files are always ignored, unless they are the only file that matches what a lock file (such as ``Pipfile.lock`` or ``poetry.lock``)